 This parasitic worm is also referred to as Taenia serialis.
 As with Taenia pisiformis, the development of the parasite has two stages: an intermediate one in hares or wild rabbits, and an adult form in dogs and cats.
 Its incidence in house rabbits in rare.
 In rabbits, cysts of Multiceps serialis are essentially found in the subcutaneous tissues and muscle mass.
 The cysts are elongated and the larva can easily be seen.

 The development stage is blocked at the cyst stage in rabbits.
-Maturation and development into the adult stage will only occur after ingestion of the viscera of an infested rabbit by a dog or fox.
+Maturation and development into the adult stage will only occur after a dog or fox eats an infested rabbit.

 The risk of human contamination is possible, when direct contact with the cysts and ingestion of the intermediate larva (e.g. hunted hares/rabbits and contact with the digestive tract).
 With house rabbits, the risk of contamination is close to zero.